Fireflies AI Review —

 The Memory Layer, not the Recorder.

-Most AI meeting tools start from the same assumption — the meeting is a temporary event.
+Most AI meeting tools start from the same assumption: the meeting is a temporary event.
 Something happens, people leave, a summary gets sent, and the conversation disappears into a folder nobody opens.
 The recording exists somewhere.
 The transcript is technically searchable but practically forgotten.
-The action items get copied into someone's to-do list and promptly ignored.
+Action items get copied into someone's to-do list and promptly ignored.

 Fireflies AI starts from a different assumption entirely.
-The meeting is not a temporary event.
-It is an operational record — a piece of institutional knowledge that should be as retrievable six months from now as it is six minutes after the call ends.
+The meeting is not a temporary event, it's an operational record, a piece of institutional knowledge that should be as retrievable six months from now as it is six minutes after the call ends.
 That shift in premise changes everything about how the tool is built, what it optimises for, and who gets genuine long-term value from it.

 The category distinction matters here.
-Zoom AI, Google Meet AI, and Otter.ai are all transcription-first tools — they capture and summarise what happened.
-Gong is revenue intelligence — it analyses sales calls for patterns.
-Fireflies is neither of these things.
-It is an organisational memory system — a platform whose primary output is not the summary of today's meeting but the searchable accumulation of every meeting over time.
+Zoom AI, Google Meet AI, and Otter.ai are all transcription-first tools; they capture and summarise what happened.
+Gong is revenue intelligence; it analyses sales calls for patterns.
+Fireflies is neither.
+It's an organisational memory system, one whose primary output isn't the summary of today's meeting but the searchable accumulation of every meeting over time.

 The shift from meetings